Common Questions About Water

 Water is essential for the body as it helps regulate body temperature, aids in digestion, transports nutrients and oxygen to cells, cushions joints, and supports the removal of waste and toxins through urine and sweat.

 The amount of water you need can vary based on factors such as age, gender, activity level, and climate.
-As a general rule, aim to drink at least 8-10 cups (64-80 ounces) of water per day to stay hydrated.
+As a general rule, aim to drink at least 8-10 cups (2-2.5 liters) of water per day to stay hydrated.
 However, individual needs may differ, so it's important to listen to your body and adjust your intake accordingly.

 What are the health benefits of water?